openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 - eot_o
 - err_o

-eot_o interrupt is generated at the end of receive or tranmit operation. `err_o`interrupt is generated when an error is observed during receive operation.
+eot_o interrupt is generated at the end of receive or transmit operation. `err_o`interrupt is generated when an error is observed during receive operation.

 uDMA SDIO interface to read-write CSRs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^